FIVE MOST SURPRISING FINDS

 The Tuskegee Syphilis Study is the name most Americans know, if they know any name at all.
 It has become a shorthand reference, allowing people to acknowledge the problem while containing it in the past, as if Tuskegee was an isolated failure in an otherwise honorable profession.

-It was not an isolated failure.
-It was the visible tip of an iceberg that extends from the founding of American medicine to today, and the water it floats in is the ongoing, documented, measurable mistreatment of Black patients in American healthcare right now.
+It was not isolated.
+Tuskegee was the visible tip of an iceberg that runs from the founding of American medicine straight through to today, and the water it floats in is the documented, measurable mistreatment of Black patients happening right now.

 The history must be told in full — not because it is pleasant, but because the distrust it created is killing people today.